TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 2/Acts 2.29.md

 ---

-Brethren, I may say unto you freely of the patriarch David, that he both died and was buried, and his tomb is with us unto this day.
+"Brothers, I may tell you freely of the patriarch David, that he both died and was buried, and his tomb is with us to this day.